ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 The girl accepted the ribbon worldlessly, holding it tightly.

 Later, around a sputtering fire, Pell sketched a rough map in the dirt.
 "Patrol road runs here," he said, dagger tracing a line intersecting the path they had used.
-"We'll be safe here for now, but eventually they'll widen their patrols.
-Won't be long until that guard gets the word out," he concluded in a flat tone, avoiding Gond's gaze.
+"We're safe enough for a night, maybe two.
+But they'll be swarming like angry hornets once that bastard guard starts squawking."
+He avoided Gond's gaze.

 "Pell, take the first watch," said Gond.
 "And put that fire out before midnight.
 We saw how visible woodsmoke is in this country."
 Pell nodded grimly.